 04 of 07

 Quality is important for any discerning buyer of furniture.
 Sometimes two sofas can seem almost identical, but you will notice a huge price difference.
-When you explore further, you will almost always find a great difference in quality, and the quality comes from what is inside, and how well it is constructed.
+When you explore further, you will almost always find a great disparity in quality, due to how well the pieces are constructed.

-Quality determines how long your sofa will last after you buy it and how long it will be able to retain its looks.
-Quality also determines the level of comfort you can expect to get from your sofa.
-Make sure you know what to look for so you can buy the best sofa you can afford.
-You will not have to replace it in a hurry.Continue to 5 of 7 below.
+Construction quality determines how long your furniture will last after you buy it and how long it will be able to retain its looks.
+It also determines the level of comfort you can expect to get from your pieces.
+Make sure you know what to look for so you can buy the best furniture you can afford, which often allots you more time before you'll need to replace it.Continue to 5 of 7 below.

 05 of 07

-How do you tell that its good quality furniture when there is such a great variety to choose from?
-Before you buy any wood furniture check for features such as sturdiness, and whether doors and drawers are properly aligned.
+How can you discern high-quality wood furniture from the rest when there is such a great variety from which to choose?
+Before you buy any wood furniture, check for features such as sturdiness, and whether doors and drawers are properly aligned.
 Drawers should open and shut smoothly.
-To check the finish to see if it is good quality try running your hand over it to feel any imperfections or blemishes.
+Check the finish by running your hand over the furniture to feel for any imperfections or blemishes.
 It should feel smooth and pleasing to the touch.
 Even distressed furniture should have texture, but no rough patches.

 06 of 07

+There are many furniture buying mistakes that can negatively impact your furniture-purchasing experience.
 The good news is that these mistakes are entirely preventable.
-When you start paying attention to your needs before you buy furniture, you are less apt to make them.
+When you think about your needs before you buy furniture, you are less apt to make errors in judgment.
 One of the most common mistakes is forgetting to measure your space as well as your furniture.
 Another common mistake before buying furniture is not considering who will be using it.

 07 of 07

-For instance, silk looks gorgeous, but will not be able to retain its looks if you place it close to a sunny window as it is not very lightfast.
+For instance, silk looks gorgeous, but will not be able to retain its looks if you place it close to a sunny window, as it is not very lightfast.
 Some fibers are prone to wrinkling and snagging and will not be able to withstand heavy use.
-Select a fiber that will not only look good but one that would also wear well in your home setting.
+Select a fiber that will not only look good but one that will also wear well in your home setting.